On the Metric $f(R)$ gravity Viability in Accounting for the Binned Supernovae Data: Introduction

 To address this issue, the analysis is reformulated within the dynamical framework introduced in \citet{montani2024metric}, where an additional condition is imposed on the modified Friedmann equation.
 This prescription removes the spurious restriction on the initial data, allowing the present-day time derivative of the scalar field to be non zero.
 As a consequence, the mass of the scalar field remains finite and positive, and the resulting theory becomes physically viable.

 Within this revised framework, metric $f(R)$ gravity in the Jordan frame \citep{capozziello2011extended} is studied by encoding the form of the gravitational Lagrangian in a redshift dependent function that effectively rescales the model Hubble parameter.
 The Chevallier-Polarski-Linder (CPL) parametrisation \citep{Chevallier2001, Linder2003} is adopted to describe the evolution of the dark energy component.
-This choice is motivated by recent results from the DESI collaboration \citep{adame2025desi,karim2025desi, lodha2025desi}, which, through analyses of baryon acoustic oscillations, indicate a preference for an evolving dark energy scenario over the standard $\Lambda$CDM model.
+This choice is motivated by recent results from the DESI collaboration \citep{adame2025desi,karim2025desi, lodha2025desi}, which, through analyses of baryon acoustic oscillations, indicate a preference for an evolving dark energy scenario over the standard $\Lambda$CDM model (for other probes of a departure from the standard cosmological model, see \citet{Scherer:2025esj, Das:2023hbw, Das:2013sca}).

 Within the DESI's CPL framework, dark energy undergoes a transition from a quintessence-like regime to a phantom-like behaviour.
-This feature is consistent with results obtained from non-parametric reconstructions of the dark energy equation of state \citep{Berti2025,Nesseris2012,GonzalezFuentes2025,Lodha2025,efstratiou2025addressing, linder2024interpreting,Dymnikova1998,Dymnikova2000,Dymnikova2001, Doroshkevich1984,Doroshkevich1985,Doroshkevich1988}, as well as from model independent approaches \citep{fazzari2025cosmographic}.
+This feature is consistent with results obtained from non-parametric reconstructions of the dark energy equation of state \citep{Berti2025,Nesseris2012,gonzalez2025reconstruction,Lodha2025,efstratiou2025addressing, linder2024interpreting,Dymnikova1998,Dymnikova2000,Dymnikova2001, Doroshkevich1984,Doroshkevich1985,Doroshkevich1988}, as well as from model independent approaches \citep{fazzari2025cosmographic}.

 In this consistent dynamical setting, the model continues to be statistically in agreement with both the binned Pantheon and Master SNe~Ia samples, while avoiding tachyonic instabilities and divergences of the scalar field mass.
 These results therefore supply a clear physical justification for the additional condition introduced in previous studies of late-time cosmological dynamics.